1999 Yemeni presidential election: Nominations

 The parliamentary vetting committee eliminated another four candidates, putting 24 of the 31 nominations to a parliamentary vote, in which a candidate required 31 votes to be able to run in the elections.
 Another candidate, Khalid al-Zarraka, did not appear on the publicised list of nominations, but was included in the parliamentary vote.
-Only two candidates managed to obtain the required number of votes; Saleh and Najeeb Qahtan Al-Sha'abi.
+Only two candidates managed to obtain the required number of votes; Saleh and Najeeb Qahtan al-Shaabi.
 Twenty-one of the 25 candidates (including al-Zarraka) did not receive any votes.